Gorgo (film): Mystery Science Theater 3000

-In 1998, the film was featured on episode #909 of the television series Mystery Science Theater 3000.
-The episode premiered on July 18, 1998, airing twice that day on the Sci-Fi Channel; because of rights issues, the episode never aired again on television.
-Film critic Leonard Maltin appeared at the beginning of the episode to introduce the film, helping series villain Pearl Forrester select a painful movie; he also appeared at the end of the episode.
-Writer / performer Kevin Murphy called Maltin "a charming, affable, thoroughly professional man" who worked well with series performer Mary Jo Pehl, who played Forrester.
-However, he quibbled with Maltin's rating Gorgo—which Murphy termed a "wormy layer of filmic offal"—in his film guide: "Too bad he gave Gorgo three stars, the dope."
+In 1998, the film was featured on episode #909 of the movie mocking TV series Mystery Science Theater 3000.
+The episode premiered on July 18, 1998, airing twice that day on the Sci-Fi Channel; because of rights issues, the episode never aired again on TV.
+Film critic Leonard Maltin appeared at the beginning of the episode to introduce the film, helping one of the TV series' villains, Pearl Forrester, select a painful film; he also appeared at the end of the episode.
+Writer / performer Kevin Murphy called Maltin "a charming, affable, thoroughly professional man" who worked well with the TV series' actress Mary Jo Pehl, who played Forrester.
+However, he quibbled with Maltin's rating of Gorgo — which Murphy termed a "wormy layer of filmic offal" — in his Movie Guide: "Too bad he gave Gorgo three stars, the dope."

 Paste writer Jim Vorel ranked the episode #128.
 (Note: Ranking based on 197 episodes as of 2018.)
-Vorel writes Gorgo is a pale British knockoff of Godzilla and does not stand up to the two MST3K episodes featuring the Japanese monster.
-Vorel calls Gorgo "dour" and dull, complaining, "There’s just no way that a giant monster movie in the vein of Gorgo should be able to be this boring … it’s as if it inherited the stuffy British DNA of The Projected Man.
+Vorel wrote that Gorgo was a pale British knockoff of Godzilla and did not stand up to the two MST3K episodes featuring the famous Japanese giant monster.
+Vorel also called Gorgo "dour" and dull, complaining, "There's just no way that a giant monster movie in the vein of Gorgo should be able to be this boring ... it's as if it inherited the stuffy British DNA of The Projected Man.
 At least the Japanese films are colorfully silly."
-Writer Chris Morgan lists Gorgo as the tenth-worst monster in an MST3K movie because its "utter lack of originality."
+Writer Chris Morgan listed Gorgo as the 10th worst monster in an MST3K film because its "utter lack of originality."

-Despite the rights issues, Shout!
-Factory was able to license the film again and release the episode on DVD as part of the box set Mystery Science Theater 3000: The 25th Anniversary Edition on December 10, 2013.
-The Gorgo disc includes the featurette "Ninth Wonder of the World: The Making of Gorgo" and a one-minute bonus feature with Maltin, "Leonard Maltin Explains Something," in which he talks about his affection for Gorgo.
-The disc also includes Gorgos theatrical trailer.
-Other episodes included in the collection are Moon Zero Two (episode #111), The Day the Earth Froze (episode #422), Mitchell (episode #512), The Brain That Wouldn't Die (episode #513), and The Leech Woman (episode #802).
+Despite the aforementioned rights issues, Shout!
+Factory was able to license the film again and release the episode on DVD as part of its box set Mystery Science Theater 3000: The 25th Anniversary Edition on December 10, 2013.
+The Gorgo disc included the featurette Ninth Wonder of the World: The Making of Gorgo and a one-minute bonus feature with Maltin, "Leonard Maltin Explains Something," in which he talked about his affection for Gorgo.
+The disc also included Gorgos theatrical trailer.
+Other episodes included in the box set were Moon Zero Two (episode #111), The Day the Earth Froze (episode #422), Mitchell (episode #512), The Brain That Wouldn't Die (episode #513), and The Leech Woman (episode #802).